Ministry of Livestock, Agriculture, and Fisheries

-This government department is headquartered in Constituyente Road in Barrio Cordón, Montevideo.
-The current Minister of Livestock, Agriculture, and Fisheries is Fernando Mattos Costa, who has held the position since June 27, 2021.
+This government department is headquartered in Constituyente Road in the Cordón neighbourhood, Montevideo.

 Creation

 On March 19, 1935, after the dissolution of the Ministry of Industry, the Ministry of Industries and Labor and the Ministry of Livestock and Agriculture were created through the approval of Law No. 9,463.
 On July 11, 1974, its name was modified to the Ministry of Agriculture and Fisheries.
 It is not until April 1986 that it received the current name.